 We have derived an equality relating the fringe visibility of an interfering system and its entanglement with a WPD inside an interferometer to the original coherence.
 The result reveals, for a given amount of coherence resource, the available fringe visibility is determined by the system-WPD entanglement: the stronger the system's entanglement with the WPD, the lower the available fringe visibility.
-We perform an experimental test of this relation in a superconducting circuit where a resonator prepared in a superposition of zero- and one-photon states acting as the WPD for a superconducting Xmon qubit.
+We perform an experimental test of this relation in a superconducting circuit, in which a resonator is prepared in a superposition of zero- and one-photon states and acts as the WPD for a superconducting Xmon qubit.
 The measured results agree well with the theoretical predictions, confirming the entanglement-interference complementarity.

-\section{DATA AVAILABILITY}
+\section{Data Availability}

-Data and materials availability: All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
 Additional data related to this paper may be requested from the authors.